uptonking/note4yaoo/thread-fwk-react-dev.md

 - Can you give Example ?
 Please
   - #ReactQuery, #ReactTable, #ReactCharts

+- You also get leaner components and the ability to swap your DOM manipulation library easily, i.e. to simply opt-out of React altogether with minimum effort if need be.
+  - For super generic libraries that aim to bind to more frameworks in the JS landcape, this pattern is a must.

 - ## jsx: What would you like it to "translate" to if this was native JS?
 DOM API constructs?
 Native VDOM?
 Something else?
 - https://twitter.com/devongovett/status/1501972169458425861
   - Objects like React.createElement returns: { type, props, children }